0x78f1935/PyNance-Webinterface/docs/index.md

     docker-compose up --build -d

+>> NOTE: If for some reason the docker build fails, makes sure app/docker/entrypoint_webserver.sh is in (LF Mode)[https://stackoverflow.com/questions/27810758/how-to-replace-crlf-with-lf-in-a-single-file]

 Once docker-compose is building PyNance, check if your API-Key has the correct restrictions.
 Open up Binance and go to the API-Manager.

 - Enable Reading